-This leaves a lot of investors scratching their head.
+This leaves many investors scratching their heads.
 Especially since in most cases they could just sell their investments and immediately repay the loan!

 What can affect how much income they use?

 Firstly, different banks have different appetites for working with investors.
-Some have lent too much money to investors in the past which has caused APRA to ask them to pull back on their investment lending.
+Some have lent too much money to investors in the past which has caused Australian Prudential Regulation Authority (APRA) to ask them to pull back on their investment lending.

 However, let’s assume you’re working with a bank that wants to do business with investors.
 What will affect their assessment of your income?